-In the present work we will obtain certain known probabilistic limit theorems for the Curie-Weiss-Potts model, especially for the empirical vector of the spin variables $N$, {\it but at the same time} we present rates of convergence for all the limit theorems.
-We consider the fluctuations of the empirical vector $N$ around its typical value outside the critical line and we describe the fluctuations and rates of convergence at a extremity of the critical line.
-This extends previous results on the Curie-Weiss Potts model with no external field \cite{Ellis/Wang:1990} as well as with external field \cite{Gandolfo:2010}.
+In the present work we obtain certain known probabilistic limit theorems for the Curie-Weiss-Potts model, especially for the empirical vector of the spin variables $N$, {\it but at the same time} we present rates of convergence for all the limit theorems.
+We consider the fluctuations of the empirical vector $N$ around its typical value outside the critical line and we describe the fluctuations and rates of convergence at an extremity of the critical line.
+This extends previous results on the Curie-Weiss-Potts model with no external field \cite{Ellis/Wang:1990} as well as with external field \cite{Gandolfo:2010}.
 The method of proof will be an application of Stein's method of so called exchangeable pairs in the case of multivariate normal approximation as well as the application of Stein's method in the case of non-Gaussian approximation.
 It might have been possible to obtain our results using the methods in \cite{Ellis/Wang:1990} and \cite{Gandolfo:2010}, using detailed analysis of the Hubbard-Stratonovich transform or applying Stirling's formula to the point probabilities, presumably which takes considerably more work than the convergence result alone.